ZazaMastro/Playhub-Gaming-Mode/README.md

 - Desktop Mode restores Explorer as the normal shell before sign-out.
 - Explorer is restored automatically if Steam cannot start.
 - A watchdog restores Desktop Mode if Steam disappears while Explorer is hidden.
-- The local API binds to `127.0.0.1` by default.

-Core Windows display, audio, networking, GPU, input, anti-cheat, and driver stacks are not disabled.
+Core Windows display, audio, networking, GPU, input, anti-cheat, and driver stacks are not disabled for obvious reason.

 ## Configuration